nieldeokar/CleancodeNotes/README.md

 19. Every time you write a comment in code, you should grimace and feel the failure of your ability of expression.
 20. Truth can only be found in one place: the code.
 21. Commented-out code gathers like dregs at the bottom of a bad bottle of wine.
+22. Code formatting is about communication, and communication is the professional developer’s first order of business.
+23. Your style and discipline survives, even though your code does not.
+24.

 [1]: https://www.amazon.com/gp/product/B001GSTOAM